wp-plugins/alo-easymail/readme.txt

 = QUICK START =
 1. Go to `Appearance > Widget` to add subscription widget
-1. Go to `Tools > Alo EasyMail` to send newsletter
+1. Go to `Tools > EasyMail Newsletter` to send newsletter

 = MORE OPTIONS =
-1. Go to `Option > Alo EasyMail` to setup options
+1. Go to `Option > EasyMail Newsletter` to setup options
-1. Go to `Users > Alo EasyMail` to manage subscribers
+1. Go to `Users > Subscribers` to manage subscribers

 == Frequently Asked Questions ==